 Seed Saving 101, Saturday, Sept.
-24, 10am-noon at Balsam Moon Preserve with Barbara Kaufman, co-founder of Pine River Seed Library.
+23, 2023, 10am-3pm at Balsam Moon Preserve with Barbara Kaufman, co-founder of Pine River Seed Library.
 Learn how to collect, preserve and save your seed for growing next year's crops.
-This age-old process is a key part of sustainability and thanks to generations past, we have MANY seed varieties to choose from.
-Be part of saving and passing on seeds for the next generation.
+The class has two parts: 10 am to noon will cover the why and how of seed saving.
+After a lunch break, part two (1-3pm) will be hand-on processing seeds and participants will get to take seeds home.
 Barbara had extensive training at Seed Savers Exchange of Decorah, IA, and has been an active gardener for many years.
-Call 218-587-3808 or email firstname.lastname@example.org to register.
+Call 218-587-3808 or email email@example.com to register.

 Opportunities in the Driftless Region